iotaledger/wallet.rs/docOps/docs/libraries/README.md

 ## Getting Started
 We recommended that you start your interactions with IOTA on a _testnet_ network.
+The _test_net_ will allow you to safely get acquainted with the `Wallet.rs` library, without the risk losing any funds if you make a mistake along the way.
 You can use this API load balancer: `api.lb-0.testnet.chrysalis2.com`

 A network explorer is available at [IOTA Tangle Explorer](https://explorer.iota.org/testnet).
+You can use the network explorer to view transactions and data stored in the IOTA Tangle.

 In order to properly test value-based transactions on testnet network, you are going to need some tokens!
 You can get some testnet tokens through our [faucet](https://faucet.testnet.chrysalis2.com/).